 Even though Portuguese is Mozambique’s official language, it’s only spoken by about a quarter of the population, often as a second language.
 Mozambique’s language differences combined with poor transportation between regions helped create limited communication and a lack of national identity within the country.

-Mozambique’s primary ethnic groups are listed below:
+Mozambique’s primary ethnic groups include:

 - Makua / Lomwe